stelle13/stelle13.github.io/_pages/about.md

-I am currently a rising sophomore at Yonsei University in South Korea.
-Although currently an economics major, in the not-so-distant-future, I wish to study about deep learning and neural networks, given my interest in applied mathematics, including statistics.
+I am currently a rising sophomore at a university in South Korea.
+Although currently an economics major, I wish to study about deep learning and neural networks, given my interest in applied mathematics, including statistics.

 Personally, I enjoy music well suited for rainy days, such as warm jazz or piano music from Ghibli Studio.
 If that sounds a bit dreary, I also enjoy the energy-packed rock-and-roll of AC/DC, the refreshing feel of Mozart, and the not-so-old (still hip actually) music from Queen.
 (Others on the list include Beethoven's symphonies and Hanz Zimmer scores.)